alephium/www/src/content/news/Builders-Uncut-Sezame-Wallet-b4405ed430aa/index.md

 _This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_

-Here, Tobias (a founding member of <a href="https://sezame.app/" class="markup--anchor markup--p-anchor" data-href="https://sezame.app/" rel="noopener" target="_blank">Sezame Wallet</a>) discusses the project’s journey in the Alephium ecosystem.
+Here, Tobias (a founding member of <a href="https://sezame.app/" data-href="https://sezame.app/">Sezame Wallet</a>) discusses the project’s journey in the Alephium ecosystem.
 He highlights the creation of a mobile wallet with integrated cloud mining, making Alephium accessible to non-technical users, and shares their plans for the future.
 Find the full (slightly edited) transcript below if you prefer reading.

 `video: https://www.youtube.com/watch?v=_tvCwzxQhdM`